-We teach on the un-ceded and traditional homelands of the Lenni Lenape and Wappinger nation.
+We teach on the un-ceded and traditional homelands of both the Lenni Lenape and Wappinger peoples.
 As we work on these lands, we acknowledge the historical and continuing injustices that have forcibly excluded these people from their lands.
 We also acknowledge that colonialism and systemic injustices have given our organization and leadership unequal privilege to access these lands and the knowledge and skills we teach.
 These systemic injustices are not just in the past, but also continue to happen today for peoples of Indigenous, Black, Hispanic/Latine, and Asian descent.

 For more information about the reparative actions our organization does, or for any comments or feedback you would like to share about how we can further improve, please email us at firstname.lastname@example.org